Phanty133/VITC2020/README.md

 * Use `const` for constant variables (most of the variables you define).
 * Use `let` for variables that aren't constant.
 * Don't fucking ever use `var`.
-* Encapsulate all code in either functions or classes.
 * Use ES6.
 * Use ES2015 module syntax `import` and `export` for js, css and fonts.